 - Potential length of treatment and review arrangements.

 Provide clear written information about bipolar disorder, including the information for the public from the National Institute for Health and Care Excellence (NICE).
-Ensure there is enough time to discuss options and concerns.:
+Ensure there is enough time to discuss options and concerns.

 Options available include:

 - Lithium should be considered first-line, with the addition of valproate if ineffective.
+Lithium is the most effective long-term treatment for bipolar disorder.

 - Valproate or olanzapine should be considered for patients intolerant of lithium or who are not prepared to undergo regular monitoring.